bitcoinair/bitcoin-air-blockchain-v1.0/README.md

-Bitcoin Air (XAP) Official Development Repository
+Bitcoin Air (XBA) Official Development Repository
 ==================================

 Bitcoin Air is a Hybrid PoS/PoW Peercoin Revision built upon the Peercoin Blockchain to produce a eco-friendly,